Proven-Paradox/shaper-system/Handbook.md

 Effect: Move 2 Squares.
 Description: This Ability represents someone having trained and conditioned themselves to be able to move further when they spend greater effort on it.

-> By using Move with one's Minor Action and Run with one's Major Action, a character with Sprint can move 3 Squares per round.
+> By using Move with one's Minor Action and Run with one's Major Action, a character with Run can move 3 Squares per round.

 #### Scan
 Auxiliary [Careful]